Living in The London Borough of Ealing

 There are outlets of major gym chains such as The Gym and Nuffield Health & Leisure throughout the borough, as well as good council-run services including the Alec Reed Academy Community Sports Centre where you’ll find a climbing wall, gym and dance studio, and Everyone Active Acton Centre, which offers two swimming pools.
 There are also a number of golf and cricket clubs throughout the area.

 Ealing nurtures an ever-strengthening art scene, dating back to the 1950s when Ealing Studios produced some of the best comedy-classics of British cinema.
-Ealing Studios continue to stand as the world’s oldest of its kind, and recently was used for the Oscar-winning ‘The Theory of Everything’ as well as beloved ITV series ‘Downton Abbey’.
+Ealing Studios is the oldest studio in the world is frequently used for some of the most iconic television shows and films around (Monty Python and Doctor Who, to name a fraction of the productions filmed at Ealing Studios).
 For a little live action, Questors Theatre is the largest community theatre in Europe and offers a variety of performances from pantomimes to poetry evenings, whilst the beautiful cultural venue of Pitzhanger Manor on Mattock Lane stands out as an architectural gem, providing visitors with a range of different artistic and cultural activities.